oxmc/pigos/README.md

 # pigos
 Custom raspberry pi OS
 -
-This is a custom OS build for the raspberry pi for a project of mine.
+This is a custom OS build for the raspberry pi.

 # PIGOS
 What is it?